ansible-collections/ibm_zos_ims/docs/source/collection-requirements.rst

    .. note::

-      Only the `z/OS shell`_ is supported, using ``ansible_shell_executable``
+      Only the `z/OS shell`_ is supported.
+Changing the default shell using ``ansible_shell_executable`` is not supported.
-      to change the default shell is unsupported.
 Other shells are not supported because they handle the reading and writing of untagged files differently.

 .. _ibm-zos-ims-collection-requirements-dependency-matrix: